The Chronicle of Eoforwic

 cooperation among groups for the benefit of the Kingdom and the Society,

-however events have demonstrated that the deveopment of "Regions" with
+however events have demonstrated that the deveopment of "Regions"

 their own names and officials outside of the official structure of the